chang19d/Giphy-Viewer/README.md

 # Giphy-Viewer
-Website that uses the Giphy API to display gifs of your choice.
+This is a basic website that utilizes ajax calls to the Giphy API to receive and display gifs pertaining to either pre-existing buttons or buttons created by user input.
+It can essentially be used as a Giphy search engine that also displays the rating.